techiescamp/vagrant-kubeadm-kubernetes/README.md

 ## 🚀 CKA, CKAD, CKS or KCNA Voucher Codes

-If you are preparing for CKA, CKAD, CKS or KCNA exam, **save $57** today using code **DCUBEOFFER** at https://kube.promo/latest.
+If you are preparing for CKA, CKAD, CKS or KCNA exam, **get 22 discount%** today using code **DCUBE22** at https://kube.promo/latest.
 It is a limited time offer

 ## Prerequisites